matheuslenke/100-days-of-swift/README.md

 **Day 34** Today i learned a little about how to use tabBars and how AppDelegate and SceneDelegate works

 **Day 35** Today i learned how to filter info in an array, and how to resize tableViewCell to word wrap and look nicer when displaying data.

+**Day 36** Today i learned how to make a view entirely from code, and i found it really hard at first.
+A little confusing, specially for someone who already saw how SwiftUI is and really liked it